ZakariyaGutale/Legacy/README.md

-# Legacy
+# Legacy - A website for developers
-Test - Website
+💻 A guide to make your daily devoloping easier